top of page

 • Colin Mclain

-Earth Day began way back in 1970 in an effort to help highlight the importance of our planet and all that it provides.
+Earth Day began in 1970 in an effort to help highlight the importance of our planet and all that it provides.
 Attention was drawn to how resources were being used (and misused), how protection was for everyone, and how even the smallest act of environmental kindness was a good first step in conserving and protecting our home.

 That's why Earth Day, while celebrated on April 22 every year, is an important day to remember, it's also a call to act in the service of our home every other day, as well.
-Because, it's these little acts of service that add up to a healthy, wonderful, sustainable ecosystem that we can feel proud to leave our children (and their children!)
+It's these little acts of service that add up to a healthy, wonderful, sustainable ecosystem that we can feel proud to leave our children (and their children!)

 So, what are these little acts?
 What can you do everyday?